TXT vs SRT subtitles

 The short version

-TXT is easier to read, skim, copy, and feed into other text-based workflows.
+TXT is easier to read, skim, copy, and use in notes or AI prompts.
 It is the practical choice when you just need the words.

-SRT is the better option when the output has to remain synchronized with the video in an editor or subtitle tool.
+SRT is the better option when the file has to remain synchronized with the video in an editor or subtitle tool.

 TXT vs SRT